douglasgreen/content/notes.md

   maniuplated and upper layer (XML) describes how content is defined.Separating those concerns is beneficial because it allows manipulation of content separate from its definition.
-* SQL defines UUID, unique name, schemas, schema versions, document hierarchy, and command queue/log.
+* SQL defines UUID, UUHN, schemas, schema versions, document hierarchy, and command queue/log.
 * XML defines data types and relationships which are mirrored in SQL.